 Professor Robson said the award recognised the outstanding achievements of doctors in training in leadership and advocacy and encouraging the development of leadership skills.

-“Dr Abeysekera’s commitment and leadership has gone above and beyond, with countless hours devoted to supporting and encouraging younger doctors on a voluntary basis,” Professor Robson said.
+“Dr Abeysekera’s commitment and leadership has gone above and beyond, with countless hours devoted to the leadership of younger doctors on a voluntary basis,” Professor Robson said.

-Dr Abeysekera has been a doctor in training in the Queensland health system for four years and has a keen interest in improving the lives and mental health of junior doctors.
-She helped to develop the Self-Care September program.
+Dr Abeysekera has been a doctor in training through the Queensland health system for four years and has a keen interest in improving the lives and mental health of junior doctors.

 Professor Robson congratulated the other hard-working doctors in training who were nominated for the award.